Healy Pass to Egypt Lake: Multi-Day Trek

 Alternative Routes

 Healy Pass Tip: The wildflower bloom at Healy Pass in late July is one of the best in the Canadian Rockies.
-If you time your trip for the last week of July, you'll walk through meadows that look like they were painted.
-Combine this with golden larch season in late September for a completely different but equally stunning experience.
+If you time your trip for the last week of July 2026, you'll walk through meadows that look like they were painted.
+Combine this with golden larch season in late September for a completely different but equally jaw-dropping experience.
+Pro tip: The new trail markers installed in 2026 include QR codes linking to real-time weather updates — scan them for current conditions before ascending to the pass.

 Recommended Tours & Activities